 Estimate vegetation health

-In the previous lesson, you used a deep learning model to extract coconut palm trees from an image.
-In this lesson, you'll use the same image to estimate vegetation health by calculating a vegetation health index.
+In the previous module, you used a deep learning model to extract coconut palm trees from imagery.
+In this module, you'll use the same imagery to estimate vegetation health by calculating a vegetation health index.

 To assess vegetation health, you'll calculate the Visible Atmospherically Resistant Index (VARI), which was developed as an indirect measure of leaf area index (LAI) and vegetation fraction (VF) using only reflectance values from the visible wavelength: